medusajs/medusa/www/apps/docs/content/references/services/classes/ClaimService.md

 `Promise`<`TResult`\>

-the result of the transactional work
+-`Promise`: the result of the transactional work

 #### Inherited from